Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GaId9klI7ho.md

 ### Transcript

-> yeah what about a more complex power system with transformers and stuff uh also a really good idea um take punch that into the questions website it's also a pretty good idea uh not impossible
+> yeah what about a more complex power system with transformers and stuff, also a really good idea, take punch that into the questions website it's also a pretty good idea, not impossible